-The Agency can boost the eligible basis of new construction projects committing to the targeting in Section IV(B)(2) or that are located in an Opportunity Zone by up to ten percent (10%).
+The Agency can boost the eligible basis of new construction projects committing to in counties located in Hurricane Helene disaster area the targeting in Section IV(B)(2) or that are located in an Opportunity Zone by up to thirty percent (ten percent (3010%)).
 Projects using the DDA or QCT basis increase are not eligible under this section.